Phylloporus rhodoxanthus

 Phylloporus rhodoxanthus, commonly known as the gilled bolete, is a species of fungus in the family Boletaceae.
-As suggested by its common name, the distinctive feature of this species is its yellow gills—an unusual feature on a bolete mushroom.
+Like other species in the genus, it has a lamellate (gilled) hymenium and forms a mycorrhizal association with the roots of living trees, specifically beech and oak in North and Central America.
+It is edible.

 Taxonomy

-The species was first described as Agaricus rhodoxanthus by Lewis David de Schweinitz in 1822.
+The species was first described from North Carolina as Agaricus rhodoxanthus by Lewis David de Schweinitz in 1822.
 Giacomo Bresadola transferred it to Phylloporus in 1900.

 Description

-The cap is initially convex before flattening out in age, sometimes developing a central depression; it attains a diameter of 2–12 cm.
+The cap is initially convex before flattening out in age, sometimes developing a central depression; it attains diameters of 2–12 cm.
 The cap margin is initially curved inward.
 The cap surface is dry, with a somewhat velvet-like texture, and often develops cracks in maturity that reveal the pale yellow flesh underneath.
 Its color ranges from dull red to reddish brown, to reddish yellow, or olive brown.
 The flesh has no distinct taste or odor.
 The gills are decurrent to somewhat decurrent, and well-spaced.
-They are deep yellow to greenish-yellow, often wrinkled, and usually have cross-veins in the spaces between the gills; these cross-veins sometimes give the gills a somewhat pore-like appearance.
-The cylindrical stem measures 4–10 cm long by 7.5 cm thick, and is often tapered toward the base.
+They are deep yellow, staining greenish to brownish, often wrinkled, and usually with cross-veins in the spaces between the gills, sometimes giving the gills a somewhat pore-like appearance.

+The cylindrical stem measures 4–10 cm long by 7.5 cm thick and is often tapered toward the base.
 The stem is firm and solid (i.e., not hollow), and yellow, with yellow mycelium at the base.
 It frequently has longitudinal grooves extending down from the gills.

-Phylloporus rhodoxanthus produces an olivaecous yellow-brown spore print.
-Spores are elliptical to spindle-shaped, smooth, and measure 9–14 by 3.5–5 um.
+The spore print is olivaecous yellow-brown.
+The spores are elliptical to spindle-shaped, smooth, and measure 9–14 by 3.5–5 μm.

-Relatively similar in appearance to Phylloporus rhodoxanthus is P. leucomycelinus, and these two are frequently confused, especially since their distributions overlap.
-The latter species can be distinguished by the presence of white mycelium at the base of its stem.
+Similar species

+In North America, the species can be confused with: P. leucomycelinus, distinguished by the presence of white mycelium at the base of its stem; P. arenicola, associated with pines in western North America; P. boletinoides, present in southern North America and having a subporoid, olive-yellow hymenium; and P. foliiporus, also present in southern North America and microscopically distinguished by the presence of cystidia.